 This course examines database structures and management and provides exposure to a specific computer data base system.
 Students learn data definition and modeling, data base access and command languages, and design and implementation in an office environment are topics considered.
 Prerequisite: COMP 110

-MICS462 - Theoretical Application Project in Database Management 3 Credits Available as hybrid only
+MICS462 - Theoretical Application Project in Database Management

 This course applies the concepts, theories, and principles of database management to work-related situations.